Trump says Hormuz Strait help ‘on the way’ as allies reject military action

 In contrast, several countries have already doused the prospect, with Australia, Japan, Poland and Sweden and Spain saying they had no intentions of sending military ships.

-On Monday, several more European leaders joined the chorus, with German Defence Minister Boris Pistorius saying there would be “no military participation”, but that Berlin was open to supporting diplomatic efforts.
+On Monday, several more European leaders joined the chorus, with German Defence Minister Boris Pistorius saying that there would be “no military participation”, but that Berlin was open to supporting diplomatic efforts.

 South Korea and the UK have said they were reviewing the situation.
 The UK’s Prime Minister Keir Starmer said it was discussing the possibility of offering its mine-hunting drones in the region, but maintained the UK would “not be drawn into the wider war”.